Yosef Haim Brenner: Literary activity

-As a writer, Brenner was a experimental both in his use of language and in literary form.
+As a writer, Brenner was an experimental both in his use of language and in literary form.
 With Modern Hebrew still in its infancy, Brenner improvised with an intriguing mixture of Hebrew, Aramaic, Yiddish, English and Arabic.
 In his attempt to portray life realistically, his work is full of emotive punctuation and ellipses.
 Robert Alter, in the collection Modern Hebrew Literature, writes that Brenner "had little patience for the aesthetic dimension of imaginative fictions: 'A single particle of truth,' he once said, 'is more valuable to me than all possible poetry.'"
 Brenner "wants the brutally depressing facts to speak for themselves, without any authorial intervention or literary heightening."

 Brenner played a significant role in advancing modern Hebrew literature and supporting emerging writers.
 Notably, he introduced S.Y.
 Agnon to the Jewish literary and cultural public by helping to publish his book And the Crooked Shall Be Made Straight.
 He translated from Russian into Hebrew Dostoevsky's' Crime and Punishment and Tolstoy's Master and Man, and from German into Hebrew two books by Gerhart Hauptmann as well as The Jews of Today by Arthur Ruppin.
 He also engaged in translating works of popular science.

 From 1919, he edited the literary monthly Ha-Adamah ('The Land'), which was published as an appendix to Kuntres, edited by Berl Katznelson.